dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     (dcmIssuerOfPatientIDFormat)"
     "
-    .. _dcmSupplementFromDeviceName:
+    .. _dcmSupplementFromDeviceReference:

-    :ref:`Supplement from Device <dcmSupplementFromDeviceName>`",string,"Name of Device from which Assigning Authorities and other information is taken to supplement received Composite Objects and MPPS.
+    :ref:`Supplement from Device <dcmSupplementFromDeviceReference>`",string,"Name of Device from which Assigning Authorities and other information is taken to supplement received Composite Objects and MPPS.

-    (dcmSupplementFromDeviceName)"
+    (dcmSupplementFromDeviceReference)"